alex-kazos/alex-kazos/README.md

 ## 🦾 About Me

-**Developer | AI Enthusiast | Co-founder**
+**Developer | AI Enthusiast | Author**

-Leading AI development at Generali and co-founding [Essentur](https://www.essentur.com/), I transform ideas into innovative products.
+Leading AI development at Generali and transforming ideas into innovative products.

 ## 🌎 Connect